SeanHub/AngularPopup/readme.md

 AngularJS popup/modal directive.
 Provides an overlay of content which will drop in and out of view accompanied by a fading backdrop.

+##Installation

+- Install using bower by adding to bower.json or installing manually.
+>``
+bower install sm-angular-popup
+``

 ##Usage

 - Add sm.popup.css to your application and include sm.popup as a module dependency.